einarkb/asign1-para/README.md

 - DB_NAME: the name of the database
 - N_TICKER_PAGE(optional): number of entries ticker reponds with for paging. if not set it will default to 5

-I were not figure out how to deploy the clock_trigger on openstack. instead I tested it locally up against the api on heroku and it worked great.
+I were not able to figure out how to deploy the clock_trigger on openstack. instead I tested it locally up against the api on heroku and it worked great.
 I Also used Discord webhooks instead of Slack.

 The genreal architecture of the code ended up being a little more coupled than intended, and due to problems deploying on heroku I ended